vincentntang/codechefs/content/08-01-2020-preview-episode.md

 ### Our first episode!

 We talk about what Code Chefs is, why we started it, and what you should expect in future episodes!
+Stay tuned in for more!

 <hr>